NguyenHoanTien/xlr-kobiton-plugin/README.md

 # The Kobiton plugin for XebiaLabs XL Release product

 This XL release Kobiton plugin allows XL Release to interact with [Kobiton](https://portal.kobiton.com).
 We now support these feature tasks in order to execute automated test:
-* Get list of online devices and ready to run test.
+* Get list of online devices which are ready to run test.
 * Execute test on devices with prepared test script.
 * Collect report from test execution.